neroden/timetable_kit/README.rst

 It uses Weasyprint to convert HTML timetables to PDF timetables.

-It's packaged as a package with Poetry, so presumably requires Poetry to install.
+It uses tomlkit to read & write the TOML files.

 It uses xdg-base-dirs to find out where to store its data.

 One of the tools uses the LXML module to parse Amtrak's station web pages.

+It's packaged as a package with Poetry, so presumably requires Poetry to install.

 It uses VIPS (libvips) (command-line tool must be installed and in path) so convert single-page PDF timetables to JPG.
 You don't need vips unless you want to make JPG output.
 You can also do this conversion yourself using your